 Most people with low confidence and low self-esteem believe they were just born like that, as if feeling like shit were just a natural part of their personality.
 The good news is, that’s not true.
 Counselling is extremely effective at helping people to increase their confidence and self-esteem.
 In counselling, you’ll first learn skills and self-care habits that develop your sense of worthiness.
 Second, you’ll work through unresolved shame, trauma, and other past issues that weigh on you and prevent you from living like a boss.

-Ready to improve your self-esteem and confidence?
-Call, text, or email John today at 226-791-5606 or email@example.com to book a session or a free consultation.
+Ready to improve your self-esteem and confidence? call us at 226-791-5606 or email firstname.lastname@example.org to set up an appointment or a free 30-minute consultation.